amvs/dense/README.md

 - `experiments/` → Auto-created folder storing logs, saved model and configs for reproducibility
 - `configs/` → Subpackage for configuration of hyperparameter

+# Support dataset
+- MNIST
+- curet

 # Get Start

 ## Package Requirement

 Ensure pytorch environment is working.
-And addtionally, `conda install jupyter scikit-learn matplotlib`
+And addtionally, `conda install scikit-learn matplotlib`

 ## Install the packages to your environment